The Traveling Executioner

-The Traveling Executioner is a 1970 American comedy-drama film directed by Jack Smight and starring Stacy Keach, Bud Cort, Stefan Gierasch and Marianna Hill.
+The Traveling Executioner is a 1970 American comedy-drama western film directed by Jack Smight and starring Stacy Keach, Bud Cort, Stefan Gierasch and Marianna Hill.

 The musical The Fields of Ambrosia is based on the film.

 Plot

-Jonas Candide, a former carnival showman, travels around the South in 1918 with his own portable electric chair, going from prison to prison with his young assistant, Jimmy, charging one hundred dollars per execution.
+Jonas Candide, a former carnival showman, travels around the South, in 1918, with his own portable electric chair, going from prison to prison with his young assistant, Jimmy, charging one hundred dollars per execution.
 Two of Jonas' potential victims are siblings Willy and Gundred Herzallerliebst.
 While Jonas successfully executes Willy, he falls for Gundred, hoping to fake her execution.
 He does, but then things turn dark for him.